Amateur Photographer - news, camera reviews, lens reviews, equipment guides, photography courses, forums

 Latest articles

-The third round of our AFOY 2017 competition is now open, with the theme of 'People'
+With a growing trend of daredevil selfie-snappers hitting the iconic white cliffs, fear for safety rises.

-Digital Version Amateur Photographer 7 January 2017
+Amateur Photographer Digital Version 14 January 2017

-In the digital version Amateur Photographer 7 January 2017 Sigma’s latest wideangle zoom promises zero distortion.
-We put it through its paces to find out whether the claims stand up…

-USA Landscape Photographer of the Year
+In 14 January 2016 Amateur Photographer we take a first look at the new Panasonic Lumix DC-GH5 and test the HandeVision Ibelux 40mm f/0.85

-The USA Landscape Photographer of the Year reveals the country’s vast and sublime geography
+Final call for Pink Lady® Food Photographer of the Year 2017 entries

-Since the 1970s, Adrian Boot has photographed famous musicians, including the superstars of punk, reggae and rock.
-He spoke to Steve Fairclough about his career and his new exhibition of…
+With the closing date for entries just around the corner on 5th February, there’s still time to get snapping for the Pink Lady Food Photographer of the Year competition 2017.

 Latest articles

-The third round of our AFOY 2017 competition is now open, with the theme of 'People'
+With a growing trend of daredevil selfie-snappers hitting the iconic white cliffs, fear for safety rises.

-Digital Version Amateur Photographer 7 January 2017
+Amateur Photographer Digital Version 14 January 2017

-In the digital version Amateur Photographer 7 January 2017 Sigma’s latest wideangle zoom promises zero distortion.
-We put it through its paces to find out whether the claims stand up…

-USA Landscape Photographer of the Year
+In 14 January 2016 Amateur Photographer we take a first look at the new Panasonic Lumix DC-GH5 and test the HandeVision Ibelux 40mm f/0.85

-The USA Landscape Photographer of the Year reveals the country’s vast and sublime geography
+Final call for Pink Lady® Food Photographer of the Year 2017 entries

+With the closing date for entries just around the corner on 5th February, there’s still time to get snapping for the Pink Lady Food Photographer of the Year competition 2017.

 Equipment reviews